FACT-Finder-Web-Components/magento2-module/web-components-migration-guide/migrationGuide.md

 #### Category page

 This property takes an array of `Filter` objects as defined by the FactFinder API.
-When this property is set, Web Components considers the current page a category page and behaves accordingly.
+When this property is set, Web Components considers the current page to be a category page and behaves accordingly.

 Examples of this behavior are:
 - usage of the `/navigation` API endpoint instead of `/search`